A Work College—KuyperWorks™

 Build Workplace Skills

 You will gain many new skills during your time in KuyperWorks.
-However, no matter what kind of job you have, you will develop four key competencies.
+However, no matter what kind of job you have, you will develop five key competencies.
 You will also be able to quickly connect with other students, learn to appreciate work, and lower the cost of your education.

 Collaboration